mcvoid/mcvoid.github.io/content/docs/game-master-kit/monsters/_index.md

 Poor rolls are activities that are awkward for that creature, or that they are not designed to do.
 Proficient rolls are things they are used to doing regularly, like attacks.
 Good rolls are for the things they specialize in or are known for being especially good at.
 Like a giant's strength, or a tiger's stealth, or a signature attack.

 Dmg describes the number of damage dice across all attacks in a round.
 Can be all in a single attack or spread across several attacks.
+For example 3d8 dmg/round can be a single attack for 3d8, or an attack of 1d8 and an attack of 2d8.

 The number of special abilities is just a suggestion, but try to keep them within the theme of the monster.
 Some abilities shouldn't be used on monsters commonly encountered before PCs have the tools to deal with them, such as permanent ability drain.